Flashlight (aka Torch) with some cool features....

 • Screen Mode - Use the display as a light - Swipe up/down to change color, left/right for brightness or diagonally for color/grey.

-• Music Mode – Lights and graphics that move in response to sound detected on the microphone. (uses RECORD_AUDIO permission).
+• Music Mode (Up to Version 2.0 only) – Lights and graphics that move in response to sound detected on the microphone. (uses RECORD_AUDIO permission).

 • Accelerometer Mode – Color will change with orientation of device.
 Wave about at a music festival for a cool effect.